 Using Google (and other search engines) is a risky way to search for HGV training.
 At the top of search results you’ll often find companies calling themselves ’The UK’s best’ or ‘The UK’s biggest’.
 Remember, the top results in search engines are there because companies have paid to be there.
 Sure, you may find a good quality training company at the top too, but don’t assume this means they’re reputable.
 Search for a training company on www.trainingmentor.co.uk.
 We only list genuine training companies here – no brokers/middlemen.

-Don’t trust all online review sites
+Don’t trust all online reviews

 Unfortunately, many online review sites display fake reviews.
 This can mean some poor quality companies will have 5-star ratings.
 The only way to get a trusted rating of an HGV training company is to search through www.trainingmentor.co.uk.
 We’re the only industry review site who check reviews for authenticity.
 Any reviews that cannot be verified are not shown on the website.
 Another trick we’ve seen brokers play with review sites is they request a review from the trainee immediately after signing up.
 They will give advice and set the trainee up with theory practice software and then say “Hey, if you’re happy with what we’ve done, would you leave us a 5 star review?”
 A lot of reviews for brokers will not mention the actual driving course for this reason.